Practice Mentor and Performance Coach

-1. Using the form below, email Victoria with a booking request.
+- Complete the form below with a booking request.

-2. A date and venue will be agreed.
-If the session is to be in Victoria’s studio, you will be sent a map and clear instructions.
+- Once a date and venue has been agreed, if the session is to be in Victoria’s studio, you will be sent a map and clear directions.

 ‘As a professional musician who has suffered with acute performance anxiety, particularly with auditions, I have found Victoria’s explanation of the OPC method to be a revelation.
 It is allowing me, through thinking scientifically and check-listing, to cut out the negative internal dialogue and preconceptions and focus purely on the job of music making.
 In the past I would have thought that the act of working in this manner would inhibit my playing even more but it has had quite the opposite effect and I would really recommend this system to anyone who has similar problems.’